-4.9.1 Water provided to privately owned fFire hydrants or firelines is connected to the District's mains and fire hydrants that are served by an applicant, owner, or customer fireline are provided for the sole purpose of furnishing water to fighting fires and shall may only be opened and used only by persons as authorized by the District.
+4.9.1 Water provided to privately owned Ffire hydrants or firelines is connected to the District's mains and fire hydrants that are served by an applicant, owner, or customer fireline are provided for the sole purpose of furnishing water to fighting fires and shall-may only be opened and used only by personsas authorized by the District.
 If the

-A District permits is required for the use water provided to fire of hydrants or firelines for purposes other than extinguishing fire.
+A District permit is required fors the use of water provided to fire hydrants or firelines for purposes other than extinguishing fire.
 The District will only grant a permit allowing water provided to fire hydrants or firelines to be used for purposes other than extinguishing fire that permit will be granted only through the procedures and provisions contained in Section 4.1 of these Rules and Regulations.

-- 4.9.2 Rates to be charged for water extracted from a hydrant or private fireline for temporary construction use or other purposes will be in accordance with the applicable schedule contained in Exhibit B, Schedule of Rates and Charges. - 4.9.3 The owner of any property with a private fire hydrant or private fireline that is connected to the District's mains or fire hydrants shall prevent any unpermitted hydrant use or unauthorized connection to a private fireline on their property.
-Unpermitted hydrant use or other unauthorized connection to a private fFireline is hereby deemed a waste of water waste, and is subject to interim could result in temporary or permanent revocation cancellation of the underlying connection.
-In the event of cancellation, permit and the District may assess fees or fines pursuant to Section 14 and Exhibit B. Pursuant to Orange County Fire Authorities regulations, iInterim and or permanent revocation cancellation of water service provided for the sole purpose of fighting fires may require, pursuant to Orange
+- 4.9.14.9.2 Rates to be charged for water extracted from a hydrant or private fireline for temporary construction use or other purposes will be in accordance with the applicable schedule contained in Exhibit B, Schedule of Rates and Charges. - 4.9.3 The owner of any property with a private fire hydrant or private fireline that is connected to the District's mains or fire hydrants shall prevent any unpermitted hydrant use or unauthorized connection to a private fireline on their property.
+Unpermitted hydrant use or other unauthorized connection to a private fFireline is hereby deemed a waste of water waste, and is subject to interimcould result in temporary or permanent revocation cancellation of the underlying connection.
+In the event of cancellation, permit and the District may assess fees or fines pursuant to Section 14 and Exhibit B. Pursuant to Orange County Fire Authorities regulations, linterim and or permanent revocation cancellation of water service provided for the sole purpose of fighting fires may require, pursuant to Orange County Fire Authorities regulations, the applicant, owner, or customer to provide sufficient fire protection and or fire watch at no cost to the District owner's expense.

-- County Fire Authorities regulations, the applicant, owner, or customer to provide sufficient fire protection and or fire watch at no cost to the District the owner's expense. - 4.9.4 Leaks from hydrants or private firelines are water waste and could result in temporary or permanent cancellation of the underlying connection.
-In the event of cancellation, the District may assess fees or fines pursuant to Section 14 and Exhibit B, Schedule of Rates and Charges pursuant to Orange County Fire Authorities regulations, interim or permanent cancellation of water service provided for the sole purpose of fighting fires may require the applicant, owner, or customer to provide sufficient fire protection or fire water at the owner's expense. - 4.9.5 The District may terminate water service provided for the sole purpose of fighting fires on a temporary or permanent basis in the manner provided for in Section 14 at any time an applicant's, owner's, or customer's operations do not conform to the applicable requirements, as provided for herein.
+- 4.9.4 Leaks on from hydrants or private firelines is are hereby deemed a waste of considered water waste and could result in is subject to interimtemporary or permanent revocation cancellation of the underlying connection permit and f In the event of cancellation, the District may assess Ffees or fines pursuant to Section 14 and Exhibit B, Schedule of Rates and Charges will apply. pursuant to Orange County Fire Authorities regulations, linterim and or permanent revocation cancellation of water service provided for the sole purpose of fighting fires may require, pursuant to Orange County Fire Authorities regulations, the applicant, owner, or customer to provide sufficient fire protection and or fire watch at no cost to the District woner's expense. - 4.9.24.9.5 The District may Water service provided for the sole purpose of fighting fires may be terminated water service provided for the sole purpose of fighting fires on a temporary or permanent basis in the manner provided for in Section 14 at any time thean applicant's, owner's, or customer's operations do not conform to the applicable requirements, as provided for herein.